I decided to make homemade keto chocolate bars for Valentine’s Day to give to Mrs. CBB.

 I wrapped these Strawberry Chia Jam sugar-free chocolate bars up for Mrs. CBB just in time for Valentine’s Day.

 I’m sure I’ll be off the naughty list!

 Discussion: What are your favourite sugar-free chocolate bars to make?

-Note: The size of your mould will change net carbs as will if you add ingredients such as nuts or dried fruits and how much you actually add to the mould.
+Note: The size of your mould will change net carbs if you add ingredients such as nuts or dried fruits and how much you add to the mould.
 I did my best to give you the exact measurements I used.

 Share With Your Friends